Henriette Vincent: Education and career

 Henriette studied painting in Paris with Gerard van Spaendonck and Pierre-Joseph Redouté, both of whom were noted flower painters and French court artists.
 Redouté in particular spent much time painting the roses and other flowers in the garden at Malmaison during the reign of Napoleon.
 Under their tutelage, she developed into an exceptional artist who rivaled Redouté in her handling of color.
 She worked professionally under her married name of Henriette Vincent, sometimes styling herself "Madame Vincent" (not to be confused with the painter Adélaïde Labille-Guiard, who is also sometimes referred to under that title).
-Her connection with Redouté led to a number of opportunities for commissioned work, and she was able to exhibit her work in the Paris Salon in 1814, 1819, 1822, and 1824.
+Her connection with Redouté led to a number of opportunities for commissioned work, and she was able to exhibit her work in the Paris Salon of 1814, 1819, 1822, and 1824.
 These accomplishments were rare for women artists of the period, who had few opportunities to gain the kind of advanced training that would lead to commissions and allow them to become self-supporting.

 Henriette Vincent's magnum opus was Studies of Flowers and Fruits Painted from Life (original title: Études de fleurs et de fruits: Peints d'après nature).
 First published in Paris in 1820 with 48 hand-finished color engravings by Lambert the elder, it was republished the same year in London with hand-colored aquatints by T. L. Busby that reversed the images in the original volume.
 It was dedicated to "young women", presumably those who might follow in Madame Vincent's footsteps.
 The subjects of the watercolors included common flowers like tulips, pinks, narcissus, hyacinths, carnations, and anemones; the fruits depicted included grapes, cherries, plums, and strawberries.
 The finely detailed, naturalistic images typically show clusters of flowers and fruits with their leaves against a plain background and may be further particularized by such details as water droplets, a ladybug sitting on a leaf, or butterflies flitting nearby.
 Although not notable for scientific exactitude, Vincent's paintings continue to be appreciated as masterpieces of delicacy and beauty from the heyday of the florilegium.
 Only five copies of the book are now known to exist; institutions holding copies include the British Museum and the Chicago Botanic Garden.